 If we have a bit of extra time we will make our way far off the mainstream to the amazing snake creek and dead river.

 This tour is perfect all year for bird watchers, animal lovers, and people who enjoy being lost in thought instead of being lost in the crowd.

 Take I-4 east towards Daytona Beach, exit 111B toward Orange City.
 Follow the signs to Blue Springs State Park.

-When you get to the Park located on French Ave.
-PASS THE STATE PARK and follow French Ave. till the road ends in about 3/4 mile.
-The road ends at a boat ramp on the river.
-Your guides will be there with a big white van pulling a trailer load of kayaks.
+When you get to the park located on French Ave.
+PASS THE STATE PARK and continue on French Ave. (turns into a dirt road) until the road ends in about 3/4 mile.
+The road ends at a boat ramp where your guide will be waiting.

 The last public restroom is at Valentine Park 1 mile before Blue Springs on the right.